Academic Success

 Hofstra Portal

 The Hofstra portal (my.hofstra.edu) offers students a quick and simple way to register for courses.
 Looking up classes, registering for open classes, and adding/dropping classes are all just a click away via the Hofstra portal.
-Pre-advised, matriculated, and continuing graduate and undergraduate students in Hofstra College of Liberal Arts and Sciences (Peter S. Kalikow School of Government, Public Policy and International Affairs; School of Education; School of Humanities, Fine and Performing Arts; and School of Natural Sciences and Mathematics), Frank G. Zarb School of Business, The Lawrence Herbert School of Communication, Fred DeMatteis School of Engineering and Applied Science, and School of Health Professions and Human Services may register online through the Hofstra portal.
+Pre-advised, matriculated, and continuing graduate and undergraduate students in Hofstra College of Liberal Arts and Sciences (Peter S. Kalikow School of Government, Public Policy and International Affairs; School of Education; School of Humanities, Fine and Performing Arts; and School of Natural Sciences and Mathematics), Frank G. Zarb School of Business, The Lawrence Herbert School of Communication, Fred DeMatteis School of Engineering and Applied Science, and School of Health Sciences may register online through the Hofstra portal.
 (Note: NOAH Scholars Program students are not able to register online.)

 Rabinowitz Honors College (RHC)